-What computer hardware does the ADvantage Framework support?
+What computer hardware does the ADEPT Framework support?

-The ADvantage Framework lets you build your real-time system (ex: HIL simulator, controller, etc.) using commercial-off-the-shelf computer equipment including standard PCs, VME and cPCI/PXI computer systems, PC/104 stacks and more.
-The ADvantage approach makes use of a POSIX-compliant RTOS.
-If you can run a POSIX RTOS on your hardware then you can likely use ADvantage with your hardware.
+The ADEPT Framework lets you build your real-time system (HIL simulator, controller, etc) using commercial-off-the-shelf computer equipment including standard PCs, open and commercial Single-Board Computers (SBCs), VME/PCI(e)/PXI(e) computer systems, and more!
+The ADEPT approach makes use of a POSIX-compliant RTOS and with a little setup, can be made to run on nearly any POSIX RTOS-based system that supports TCP/IP interfaces.

 Do I buy the real-time system hardware from Applied Dynamics or can I buy my own hardware?